 - a.
 Discount rate risk: The defined benefit obligation calculated uses a discount rate based on government bonds.
-If bond yields fall, the defined benefit obligation will tend to increase - b.
-Salary Inflation risk: Higher than expected increases in salary will increase the defined benefit obligation - c.
+If bond yields fall, the defined benefit obligation will tend to increase. - b.
+Salary Inflation risk: Higher than expected increases in salary will increase the defined benefit obligation. - c.
 Demographic risk: This is the risk of variability of results due to unsystematic nature of decrements that include mortality, withdrawal, disability and retirement.
 The effect of these decrements on the defined benefit obligation is not straight forward and depends upon the combination of salary increase, discount rate and vesting criteria.
 It is important not to overstate withdrawals because in the financial analysis the retirement benefit of a short career employee typically costs less per year as compared to a long service employee.

-viii.
-A quantitative sensitivity analysis for significant assumption as at March 31, 2023 and March 31, 2022 is as shown below:
+ix.
+A quantitative sensitivity analysis for significant assumption as at March 31, 2024 and March 31, 2023 is as shown below:

-(₹ in Million) Particulars March 31, 2023 March 31, 2022 Discount rate Impact on defined benefit obligation due to 1% increase in discount rate (1.85) (1.63) Impact on defined benefit obligation due to 1% decrease in discount rate 2.17 1.93 Salary escalation rate Impact on defined benefit obligation due to 1% increase in salary escalation rate 0.85 0.77 Impact on defined benefit obligation due to 1% decrease in salary escalation rate (0.81) (0.74) Attrition rate Impact on defined benefit obligation due to 1% increase in attrition rate (0.30) (0.28) Impact on defined benefit obligation due to 1% decrease in attrition rate 0.34 0.32
+The state of the s (X in Willion Particulars March 31, 2024 March 31, 2023 Discount rate Impact on defined benefit obligation due to 1% increase in discount rate (2.17) (1.85) Impact on defined benefit obligation due to 1% decrease in discount rate 2,54 2.17 Salary escalation rate Impact on defined benefit obligation due to 1% increase in salary escalation rate 1.00 0.85 Impact on defined benefit obligation due to 1% decrease in salary escalation rate (0.94) (0.81) Attrition rate Impact on defined benefit obligation due to 1% increase in attrition rate (0.28) (0.30) Impact on defined benefit obligation due to 1% decrease in attrition rate 0.32 0.34

 The above sensitivity analysis is based on a change in an assumption while holding all other assumptions constant.
 In practice, this is unlikely to occur and changes in some of the assumptions may be correlated.
 When calculating the sensitivity of the defined benefit obligation to significant actuarial assumptions the same method (present value of the defined benefit obligation calculated with the projected unit credit method at the end of the reporting period) has been applied as when calculating the defined benefit liability recognised in the Ind AS Balance Sheet.
+The sensitivity analysis may not be representative of an actual change in the defined benefit obligation as it is unlikely that changes in assumptions would occur in isolation from one another.

-Notes to the Ind AS Financial Statements for the year ended March 31, 2023
+Notes to the Ind AS Financial Statements for the year ended March 31, 2024

-31 Leases and commitments
+32 Leases and commitments